Aaevelion/aaevelion.github.io/Research and Experience.md

 		</header>

 <!-- Content -->
 <p>Ah well, as the title goes, I am going to talk about my research and experiences here.
 An academically young guy like me doesn't have much to talk about I know, but I do plan to expand this section futher in the future.
-You can find my current CV <a href="https://drive.google.com/file/d/1GSLhn476QdRaRGjjKtxBaucGGkMRotpD/view?usp=share_link"> here </a> </p>
+You can find my current CV <a href="https://drive.google.com/file/d/1GSLhn476QdRaRGjjKtxBaucGGkMRotpD/view?usp=share_link"> here </a>.
+You can also find my ORCID <a href="https://orcid.org/0000-0003-2694-8054"> here </a> (although right now, it is nothing much to look at)</p>
 <h2 id="content">Research Experience</h2>
 <div class="row">
 	<div class="6u 12u$(small)">